7 Steps to Learn from Mistakes and Grow as a Person

 Home » Learning Habits » 7 Steps to Learn from Mistakes and Grow as a Person

-Everyone knows that if you’re going to learn how to skateboard, you’re going to fall off more than a few times before becoming a pro.
+Everyone knows that if you’re going to learn how to skateboard, you’ll fall off more than a few times before becoming a pro.

 We can’t avoid making mistakes, but we can learn from them.
-While painful at the time, understanding how they occurred and what you’re going to do next turns an uncomfortable truth into a positive life lesson.
+While painful at the time, understanding how they occurred and what you will do next turns an uncomfortable truth into a positive life lesson.

-That’s why we’ve put together a 7-step plan, to help you pick yourself up and become the best version of yourself, not in spite of your mistakes, but because of them…
+That’s why we’ve put together a seven-step plan to help you pick yourself up and become the best version of yourself, not in spite of your mistakes but because of them…

 Why Should You Learn From Your Mistakes?

-If you’re like me, when you think about being successful, you envision reaching your final goal – crossing the finish line, getting the promotion, signing the closing papers for your new house… However, the process leading up to these moments is easily overlooked.
+If you’re like me, when you think about success, you envision reaching your final goal – crossing the finish line, getting the promotion, signing the closing papers for your new house… However, the process leading up to these moments is easily overlooked.

-Change usually occurs after a mistake is made.
-There is a transformative process that takes place as you move forward towards your goal, that has to involve at least some errors.
+Change usually occurs after a mistake.
+A transformative process takes place as you move toward your goal, and it has to involve at least some errors.

-The hardest part here is learning to take responsibility and embrace the chaos that is an important part of making progress.
+The hardest part is learning to take responsibility and embrace chaos, which is an important part of progress.
 If you can accept this, you will be better equipped to learn from your mistakes and move towards success.

-Life experience is the best teacher you can have for making decisions.
-Experience can come from; mistakes, miscommunication, confusion, oversight, and anything else that leads you to make an adjustment in your life.
+Life experience is the best teacher for making decisions.
+Experience can come from mistakes, miscommunication, confusion, oversight, and anything else that leads you to adjust to your life.

 Mistakes often serve as motivation to learn, too.
 After making a mistake, you are more likely to be open to feedback.
 This can serve as a rude awakening that your method is not the only way of doing things.
 Despite the pain, you will (hopefully!) become more receptive to new ideas out of necessity.

 Your mind develops its memories through trial and error and positive reinforcement.
-The Herzfeld et al. study demonstrates that learning from your mistakes is an automatic process that takes place when we practice a movement.
+The Herzfeld et al. study demonstrates that learning from your mistakes is an automatic process when we practice a movement.
 They found that making mistakes allows us to learn faster than before in similar environments.

-This may be why, even from an early age, teachers are now encouraging students to make mistakes and experience rejection.
-This builds resilience and gives the children a stronger sense of motivation to succeed.
-They experiment more and are able to make new discoveries in the face of their failure.
+This may be why teachers now encourage students to make mistakes and experience rejection, even from an early age.
+This builds resilience and gives the children a stronger motivation to succeed.
+They experiment more and can make discoveries in the face of their failure.

 As adults, we also need to be able to take risks and be willing to make mistakes as we work towards success.
 Taking responsibility for your mistakes is an imperative part of learning from them.
-As soon as you can accept them and hold yourself accountable, the learning process begins.
+The learning process begins as soon as you can accept them and hold yourself accountable.

-Sometimes you may need to go through a difficult situation several times before you recognise the problem and understand how to deal with it.
+Sometimes, you may need to go through a problematic situation several times before recognizing the problem and understanding how to deal with it.
 And that’s ok.
-Even if you make the same mistake more than once, in the end you will have improved your ability to deal with similar situations in the future.
+Even if you make the same mistake more than once, in the end, you will have improved your ability to deal with similar situations in the future.

 So, now the question is: